Shahin-01/VQA-AD/README.md

 **Test Data:** 100 frames from the autonomous car's driving on Town 1 and Town 2 (```VQA-AD/src/Testing Data/```) <br> **VQA Annotation:** CSV files that contain question-answer pairs, and image paths (```VQA-AD/src/VQA annotations/```).

+## Model's performance
+Once the steps in the Setup section are finished,  you can easily reproduce the model's predicton using```VQA-AD/src/VQA_Inference.ipynb``` code.